Tone Rewrite Prompts: Casual ↔ Formal ↔ Punchy (2026)

 Common mistakes

-- Letting AI sneak in new claims during a tone rewrite — always do a fact-preservation pass
+• Letting the model sneak in new claims during a tone rewrite — always run the #12 fact-preservation pass

-- Asking for a tone shift on too long a piece (>500 words) — the model drifts; break into sections
+• Asking for a tone shift on too long a piece (over ~500 words) — the model drifts and drops the tail; break into sections

-- Same prompt for “casual” applied to LinkedIn and TikTok — wildly different rooms
+• Same “casual” prompt applied to LinkedIn and TikTok — wildly different rooms